bumper314/pandoc-goalscape/README.md

 ## Subgoal 3
 ```

-To convert the Markdown file `example1.md` into the Goalscape Project file `example1.gsp`, use the command:
+Convert the Markdown file `example1.md` to a Goalscape Project file `example1.gsp` using the command:

 ```
 pandoc -t goalscape.lua --template default.goalscape --filter ./pandoc-filter-goalscape.php example1.md > example1.gsp
 ```

+The result in Goalscape:

 ![](/../gh-pages/images/ss-example1.png?raw=true)

 ## Examples To Be Documented